 If looks are not a concern for you and you need an adapter that does the job fine, then the Plugable DisplayPort to HDMI adapter should perfectly suit your needs.
 It's pretty affordable and also supports 4K resolution up to 60Hz and passes audio.

 If we talk specs, one end packs a DisplayPort 1.2 connector while the other end packs an HDMI 2.0 connector.
 The latter will really help your case if you already have an HDMI 2.0 cable and connector on your monitor.

 It's an active adapter which means it's a tad pricey compared to its passive counterparts.

-That said, this adapter is quite popular on Amazon and has amassed more than two thousand reviews on Amazon and an average rating of 4.5-stars out of 5.
+That said, this adapter is quite popular on Amazon and has amassed more than two thousand reviews on Amazon.
 As per Fakespot's estimates, around 80% of the user reviews are trustworthy and can be relied upon.

 Last but not least, we have the CalDigit DisplayPort to HDMI adapter.
 This active adapter costs a little more than its counterpart above, but the good thing is that it encompasses all the good qualities.
 It has an HDMI 2.0 connector and supports video resolution up to 4K at 60Hz.